cisagov/get.gov/pages/domains/domains_moving.md

 ## Checklist for moving to .gov

-Read more about each of the checklist steps below.
+Read more about each of these steps below.

-- Start the conversation with your IT and communications staff
+- [ ] Start the conversation with your IT and communications staff
-- Come up with .gov domain options that meet our naming requirements
+- [ ] Come up with .gov domain options that meet our naming requirements
-- Get ready to complete the .gov domain request form
+- [ ] Get ready to complete the .gov domain request form
-- Identify other technical upgrades to make during this transition
+- [ ] Identify other technical upgrades to make during this transition
-- Plan to keep your current domain
+- [ ] Plan to keep your current domain
-- Find DNS hosting services
+- [ ] Find DNS hosting services
-- Audit your existing web content
+- [ ] Audit your existing web content
-- Plan to redirect traffic from your old domain to your new one
+- [ ] Plan to redirect traffic from your old domain to your new one
-- Plan to move your email to .gov
+- [ ] Plan to move your email to .gov
-- Get familiar with domain security best practices
+- [ ] Get familiar with domain security best practices
-- Develop a communications plan
+- [ ] Develop a communications plan
-- Find out if you're eligible for financial assistance
+- [ ] Find out if you're eligible for financial assistance
-- Let us know how it goes
+- [ ] Let us know how it goes

 ## Start the conversation with your technical and communications staff

-Identify who you'll work with from your IT team (e.g., folks responsible for DNS, web, network, information security), public affairs (people responsible for public communication online, in print, or elsewhere), and administrative staff.
+Identify who you’ll work with from your IT team (e.g., folks responsible for DNS, web, network, information security), public affairs (people responsible for public communication online, in print, or elsewhere), and administrative staff.

 ## Come up with .gov domain options that meet our naming requirements

-We'll try to give you your preferred domain.
-We'll make sure your request meets our requirements.
-We'll work with you to find the best domain for your organization.
+We’ll try to give you your preferred domain.
+We’ll make sure your request meets our requirements.
+We’ll work with you to find the best domain for your organization.

 Your domain name must: